 The Council's Landscape Project officer recommends that a detailed scheme of landscaping should be submitted in respect of the application site.
-The scheme of landscaping should be based on the 'Hallhill Landscape Strategy', which is docketed to planning permission in principle 09/00486/OUT.
-The submission of the detailed scheme of landscaping and thereafter its implementation can be secured by a condition imposed on the approval of matters specified in conditions for the proposed housing development.
+The scheme of landscaping should be based on the 'Hallhill Landscape Strategy', which is docketed to planning permission in principle 09/00486/OUT and should tie in with the neighbouring housing sites to provide continuity of design across the larger housing site.
+It should include large tree species in communal central green spaces and corner sites, where space allows, to break up the built layout.
+It should also include small fastigiate tree species to street frontages and parking areas, with appropriate tree pit details including root barriers to protect service strips.
+The submission of such a detailed scheme of landscaping and thereafter its implementation can be secured by a condition imposed on the approval of matters specified in conditions for the proposed housing development.